 Political instability, weak governance, civil unrest and poverty are contributing factors that threaten conservation efforts.
 Virunga is located in eastern DRC, an area that has suffered from ongoing armed conflict and violence since the mid-1990s.
 It is one of the most dangerous conservation sites in the world, with attacks claiming the lives of 175 victims since 1996.
 Congolese forces as well as anti-government rebels and militia’s, from neighbouring countries Rwanda and Uganda, regularly clash over control of minerals and oil within Virunga’s boundaries.

 In the past, oil prospecting has fuelled violence in eastern DRC.
-In 2014, Soco Interntional, a British oil company was granted permission to explore for oil in Virunga.
+In 2014, Soco International, a British oil company was granted permission to explore for oil in Virunga.
 There was widespread condemnation among local communities, and UNESCO and western governments also opposed Soco’s plans.
-The company bribed armed rebels, and benefited from violence instigated by government security forces as they attempted to access the national park.
+The company bribed armed rebels and benefited from violence instigated by government security forces as they attempted to access the national park.
 Activists and park rangers who protested against Soco’s operations were arrested, and some were assaulted.
-Virunga’s chief warden, Emmanuel de Merode survived being shot inn April of 2014, shortly after reporting Soco’s operations to the regional public prosecutor.
+Virunga’s chief warden, Emmanuel de Merode, survived being shot in April 2014, shortly after reporting Soco’s operations to the regional public prosecutor.
 This created hostility against park rangers and groups attempting to exploit the park’s resources, including rebels, poachers and oil exploration supporters.
-Soco then abandoned oil exploration when opposition grew to strong.
+Soco then abandoned oil exploration when opposition grew too strong.
 The government’s renewed plans could create a resurgence in violence.

 A WWF report calls for long-term development, local economic initiatives, conservation and political stability to ensure the Congo’s national parks are protected against oil exploration.
 Virunga is more valuable as a protected area, and the sustainable management of the park’s resources will help diversify the economy.
 Direct uses, such as tourism, sustainable fisheries and hydropower could provide the region with 45,000 jobs.
 Community-based initiatives could help deter locals from joining rebel groups or criminal gangs, thus preventing violence.